droid-dataset/droid_policy_learning/README.md

 # DROID Policy Learning and Evaluation

-This repository contains code for training and evaluating policies on the DROID(TODO(Karl/Sasha): add link to DROID website) dataset.
+This repository contains code for training and evaluating policies on the [DROID](https://droid-dataset.github.io) dataset.
 DROID is a large-scale, in-the-wild robot manipulation dataset.
 This codebase is built as a fork of [`robomimic`](https://robomimic.github.io/), a popular repository for imitation learning algorithm development.
 For more information about DROID, please see the following links:

 [**[Homepage]**](https://droid-dataset.github.io) &ensp; [**[Documentation]**](https://droid-dataset.github.io/droid) &ensp; [**[Paper]**](https://arxiv.org/abs/2403.12945) &ensp; [**[Dataset Visualizer]**](https://droid-dataset.github.io/dataset.html).